mui/mui-x/docs/data/data-grid/demo/demo.md

 ---
-title: Data Grid - Demo
----

 # Data Grid - Demo

 <p class="description">Use the demo below to explore the most significant features and their respective plans.</p>

 :::info
 We're using the Data Grid to display the following features' table.

-Filtering, sorting and grouping (by plan) are at your disposal to help you explore the list.
+Filtering, sorting, and grouping (by plan) are at your disposal to help you explore the list.
 :::

 {{"demo": "PopularFeaturesDemo.tsx", "defaultCodeOpen": false, "bg": "inline", "hideToolbar": true}}